A/B testing case study: removing navigation menu increased conversions by 100%

 Yuppiechef is a leading online store selling premium kitchen tools throughout South Africa.
-They are known for their customer service, quirkiness and passion for getting people excited about eating together and spending time in the kitchen.
-They used Visual Website Optimizer to A/B test the effect of removing the navigation menu from one of their landing pages.
+They are known for their customer service, quirkiness, and passion for getting people excited about eating together and spending time in the kitchen.
+They used VWO to A/B test the effect of removing the navigation menu from one of their landing pages.

 Yuppiechef wanted to increase the rate of Wedding Registry signups (conversion goal) generated from the Wedding Registry landing page on their website.
 They tested two pages against each other that were identical, save for the main navigation bar at the top of the page.
 As simple as that.
-On that landing page, there was a mix of various traffic sources including: Google Adwords (Search & Display Network), Facebook, 3rd Party Advertisers, Directories, Organic Search and Direct traffic.
-Here’s how the original page looked like:
+On that landing page, there was a mix of various traffic sources including Google Adwords (Search & Display Network), Facebook, 3rd Party Advertisers, Directories, Organic Search, and Direct traffic.
+Here’s what the original page looked like:

 A/B testing results